Santoshkasam/Ball-on-inclined-plane/README.md

 *Derivative term = derivative gain x rate of change of error*

-the summation of all the above individual term results in the **final PID output**.
+- The summation of all the above individual term results in the **final PID output**.

 *Y = Proportional term + Integral term + Derivative term*